Carolina chickadee: Distribution and habitat

-Behavior
+Behavior and ecology

-During the fall migration and winter, chickadees often flock together in flocks of 8–10 birds.
-Each of the birds in a flock has a rank; while highly ranked birds will remain on the flock's territory for breeding, lower-ranked birds must find new breeding territory.
+During the winter, chickadees often flock together.
+Each of the birds in a flock has a rank and in the spring, highly ranked birds will remain on the flock's territory for breeding, while lower-ranked birds must find new breeding territory.
 Many other species of birds, including titmice, nuthatches, and warblers can often be found foraging in these flocks.
 Mixed flocks occur about 50% of the time.
 Mixed flocks stay together because the chickadees call out whenever they find a good source of food.
 This calling out forms cohesion for the group, allowing the other birds to find food more efficiently.

 Carolina chickadees actively defend individual spaces of 2–5 ft (0.6–1.5 m) apart; if another bird encroaches on these spaces, the dominant bird may make gargle calls.
 At feeders, these birds will usually take a seed and fly to a branch isolated from other birds to eat it.
+A 2022 study found that in high-quality foraging habitats, Carolina chickadees exhibit higher rates of gargle calls compared to low-quality foraging habitats.

 These birds usually sleep in cavities, though they may sleep in branches.
 Different members of a flock will sleep in the same cavity from night to night.
 While females usually sleep in the nest cavity, males will normally sleep on a nearby branch.

 Breeding

-They nest in a hole in a tree; the pair excavates the nest, using a natural cavity or sometimes an old woodpecker nest.
+The Carolina chickadee nests in a hole in a tree; mating pairs excavate the nest, using a natural cavity or sometimes an old woodpecker nest.
 They may interbreed with black-capped chickadees where the ranges overlap, which can make identification even more difficult.
 The female will build the nest out of moss and strips of bark; she will then line it with hair or plant fibers.
 Clutches are usually made up of 3–10 eggs with an incubation period of 12–16 days.
 The nestling period is usually 16–19 days.